liquibase/liquibase/DEVELOPING.md

 #### Local configuration

-The liquibase.sdk.yaml file contains the default configuration, but there are times you may want to change the default behavior.
+The `liquibase.sdk.yaml` file contains the default configuration, but there are times you may want to change the default behavior.
-By creating a `liquibase.sdk.local.yml` file in the [same directory](liquibase-extension-testing/src/main/resources) as the liquibase.sdk.yaml file, you can add just the settings you want to override.
+By creating a `liquibase.sdk.local.yml` file in the [same directory](liquibase-extension-testing/src/main/resources) as the `liquibase.sdk.yaml` file, you can add just the settings you want to override.

-NOTE: gitignore is set to not allow the file to be committed because it's designed to be specific to you.
+NOTE: The `liquibase.sdk.local.yml` is specific to your development environment and gitignore is configured to disallow the file from being committed.

 Below there is an example of a default configuration which is going to be used across the different profiles, unless any of them overrides any given property:
 ```yaml